opreaadrian/opreaadrian.github.io/_posts/2015-01-28-working-with-javascript-promises.md

 }
 ```

-Add a case for rejection and always add the rejection callback to your calls.
-Make sure you also add meaningful messages.
+Add a case for rejection and always add use the rejection callback when using promises.
+Make sure you also add meaningful messaging, especially when dealing with errors/rejections.

 ```javascript
 function someAsyncTask(query) {